Home

 Only compatible glass should be used for an aperture pour, do not put different coe's in the same pot.

-At the end of the fusing glass aperture pour there will some fusing glass still in the pot, keep the pot for future use with the same colors as they will melt during the next firing.
+At the end of the aperture pour there will some fusing glass still in the pot, keep the pot for future use with the same colors as they will melt during the next firing.

 For future reference, it is advisable to keep a note of the quantity and colors used for each melt.

-When loading a pot dark colors should be kept to a minimum, as they will overwhelm lighter colors unless used sparingly.
+When loading a pot dark colors should be kept to a minimum, they will overwhelm lighter colors unless used sparingly.

 A mix of white and other opaque colors will result in a nicely balanced color scheme.